 On the left of the screen, the job is represented as a tree, similar to a file explorer.
 At the highest level in the tree are the CPUs or Nodes.
-Under each node are its components - Annunciators, Loop Controllers, etc. Some items are further subdivided, for example, an annunciator into display adders and a loop controller into loops.
+Under each node are its components - Annunciators.
+Some items are further subdivided, for example, an annunciator into display adders.